Austin Bicycle Accident Lawyer

 Since the City of Austin’s recent construction of new bike lanes in the last five years, bicycling accidents in Austin have drastically decreased.
 Yet, injuries and fatalities still occur.
 Travis County saw almost 2,000 serious bike crashes from 2010 to 2016, including 16 that resulted in fatalities.
 In fact, Guadalupe Street still remains one of the most dangerous areas in the city to ride a bike and overall safety remains a concern for bicyclists in Austin, especially when sharing the road with motor vehicle drivers, who are at fault for the vast majority of bicycle accidents.

 If you live in the Austin area and enjoy bicycling, take special care to follow traffic regulations, wear your helmet, and remain aware of your surroundings.
 If you or your child has been injured in a bicycle accident, you need to call an attorney as soon as possible after seeking medical attention.
-Contact the skilled bicycle accident lawyers at The Law Offices of George Salinas in Austin at (512) 851-1004 to discuss the details of your case and determine your eligibility for compensation related to your injuries.
+Contact the skilled bicycle accident lawyers at George Salinas Injury Lawyers in Austin at 210-225-0909 to discuss the details of your case and determine your eligibility for compensation related to your injuries.

 Our Dedication to Our Clients

-The legal team The Law Offices of George Salinas has helped clients recover millions of dollars in damages from settlements and verdicts in personal injury cases, including those that involve bicycling accidents.
+The legal team George Salinas Injury Lawyers has helped clients recover millions of dollars in damages from settlements and verdicts in personal injury cases, including those that involve bicycling accidents.
 Past results in terms of awards vary based on individual cases.
-With individual attention, and the diligent pursuit of the facts surrounding your bicycling accident, the bicycling accident lawyers at The Law Offices of George Salinas will advocate to get the best possible outcome for your case.
+With individual attention, and the diligent pursuit of the facts surrounding your bicycling accident, the bicycling accident lawyers at George Salinas Injury Lawyers will advocate to get the best possible outcome for your case.